JetBrains/jetbrains_guide/sites/intellij-guide/contents/tips/assert-that/index.md

   poster: ./tip.png
   url: https://youtu.be/ukGjQxga6Wg
 leadin: |
-  Use _Alt + Enter_ to import static methods into classes to improve the readability of your code.
+  Use _Option + Enter_ on macOS, and _Alt + Enter_ on Windows/Linux, to import static methods into classes to improve the readability of your code.

   **Pro tip:**